Innse/mSTAR/README.md

 ## Usage
 ### Getting access of the model

-Request access to the model weights from the 🤗Huggingface model page at: [https://huggingface.co/Wangyh/mSTAR](https://huggingface.co/Wangyh/mSTAR) (Note: under preparing)
+Request access to the model weights from the 🤗Huggingface model page at: [https://huggingface.co/Wangyh/mSTAR](https://huggingface.co/Wangyh/mSTAR)

 ### Creating model with downloaded weights